Judy Garland: 1940–1946: Adult stardom

 In her next film, For Me and My Gal (1942), Garland performed with Gene Kelly in his first screen appearance.
 She was given the "glamor treatment" in Presenting Lily Mars (1943), in which she was dressed in "grown-up" gowns.
 Her lightened hair was also pulled up in a stylish fashion.
-However, no matter how glamorous or beautiful she appeared on screen or in photographs, she was never confident about her appearance and never escaped the "girl-next-door" image that the studio had created for her.
+However, no matter how glamorous or beautiful she appeared on screen or in photographs, Garland was never confident about her appearance and never escaped the girl-next-door image that the studio had originally created for her.
 She had a second abortion in that same year when she became pregnant during an affair with actor Tyrone Power.